an explanation of drawdown

 Don’t Forget About the Drawdown

-Are you trying to figure out how to measure risk?
-Unsure if what you’re doing is right?
+Do you want to know how to measure risk?
+Are you unsure if what you are doing is right?
 Keep reading to learn how a drawdown informs investors of the risk related to a particular stock or strategy.

 What is a Drawdown?